Carolyn writes about children's literature for library, preschool, or homeschool settings. She has a BA in English Literature.

 Yoon and the Christmas Mitten by Helen Recorvits

-Yoon and the Christmas Mitten by Helen Recorvits (ISBN-10: 0374386889) has a different tone.
-It is a sincerely written book about the title character's Korean immigrant family and how they adjust to the American Christmas traditions while retaining their own cultural identity.
-This book is a must-read for older kids (at least older than preschool).
+Yoon and the Christmas Mitten by Helen Recorvits is about the title character's immigrant family and how they adjust to the Christmas traditions of their adopted home while retaining their own cultural identity.
+This book is recommended for elementary-age children.

 One Mitten by Christine O'Connell George

-One Mitten by Christine O'Connell George (ISBN-10: 0618117563) is another mitten tale that will appeal to a preschool and kindergarten age crowd.
-The rhyming text and the theme of imaginative play would make a great lead-in to an imaginary walk in the snow.
+Another mitten tale that will appeal to a preschool and kindergarten-age crowd.
+The rhyming text and theme of imaginative play make a great lead-in to an imaginary walk in the snow.

 The Missing Mitten Mystery by Steven Kellogg

-The Missing Mitten Mystery by Steven Kellogg (ISBN-10: 0803725663) is a revamped version of a book he published in 1974.
-This book tells the story of a girl who is trying to find her lost mitten by retracing her steps.
+A girl tries to find her lost mitten by retracing her steps.
 The conclusion of the tale is a heart-tugging moment—literally.
 You'll have to read this book to see what I mean.
 Kellogg is the author of The Giant Tadpole and other fanciful and far-fetched tales.
 I like his illustrations, but his real talent is pulling together a unique and entertaining story.
 Don't miss this one.

 Missing Mittens by Stuart J. Murphy

-Missing Mittens by Stuart J. Murphy and illustrated by G. Brian Karas (ISBN-10: 0064467333) is a story that introduces math concepts of even and odd.
-Seems Farmer Bill and all of the animals are missing a mitten.
+Missing Mittens by Stuart J. Murphy and illustrated by G. Brian Karas is a story that introduces the math concepts of even and odd.
+Farmer Bill and all of the animals are missing a mitten.
 Who could be the culprit?
 The thing I chiefly enjoyed about this book was all the silly animal footprint-shaped mittens!

 A Mountain of Mittens by Lynn Plourde